Emergent Spin Supersolids in Frustrated Quantum Materials: spin supersolids in easy-axis triangular antiferromagnets

 \subsection{Magnetocaloric effect}

-In frustrated quantum magnets, the magnetocaloric effect is generally enhanced by strong spin fluctuations~\cite{zhitomirsky2003enhanced}.
-A giant magnetocaloric effect has been observed in the quantum critical regime of $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$~\cite{xiang2024giant} through a demagnetization cooling process.
+In frustrated quantum antiferromagnets, the magnetocaloric effect is generally enhanced by strong spin fluctuations~\cite{zhitomirsky2003enhanced}, and it has been explored in the triangular antiferromagnet $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$~\cite{sheng2022two}.
+Recently, a giant magnetocaloric effect has been observed in its quantum critical regime~\cite{xiang2024giant} through a demagnetization cooling process.
 This effect is conveniently characterized by the normalized magnetic Gr$\ddot{\textnormal{u}}$neisen parameter,